 Selected road bicycles Online

-While most people use bicycles as a mode of transportation or for recreational activities, there are also those that find joy in the more competitive field of road bicycles.
+While most people use bicycles as a mode of transportation or for recreational activities, some find joy in the more competitive field of road bicycles.

-The main differences in road bicycles apply on the type of bike racing you plan to engage in.
-There are those that feature thin tires and specifically built for speed.
-There are also hybrid varieties often used in cyclo-cross racing, which is designed to handle all types of road conditions.
+It all depends on the type of road biking you are planning to do: Some bikes feature thin tires and specifically built for speed.
+There are also hybrid varieties often used in cyclocross racing, designed to handle all types of road conditions.
 Added to the mix are the mountain bikes that are built for irregular terrain, offering ease in climbing and descending.

 Types of Road Bicycles